 - Plant division

-- Stem tip cuttings
+- Stem cuttings or tip cuttings

 - Leaf cuttings